poucotm/Log-Highlight/README.md

             "link"  : "#b36915", // link in info message
             "quote" : "#428a99"  // quote in info message
          },
-         "icon"  : "info.png"    // remove "icon" not to use icon, "dot", "circle" "bookmark" are possible }
+         "icon"  : "Danish Royalty/info.png"    // remove "icon" not to use icon, "dot", "circle" "bookmark" are possible }

       // <-- Remove, Change, Add More Severity Level Here -->